lennartguth/electron-react-konva-monorepo/README.md

-# electron-konva-monorepo
+# electron-react-konva-monorepo

 Monorepo setup with Yarn workspaces
 For simplicity this monorepo consists of only one single package "desktop"

 To run this repo: